gsantana/skip-the-dishes/README.md

-#Skip The Dishes - Delivery Scheduler
+# Skip The Dishes - Delivery Scheduler
 ## Problem
-Skip the Dishes is awesome in facilitating our life when we want to order great food without worries.
-However, we want to offer a different kind of feature and experience.
 Imagine if our customer could schedule a delivery for a specific place, date and time.
-This could be the beggining for recurring features like:
+This could be the beginning of recurring features like:

 > I would like to schedule a dish every single Friday

-or

 > I would love to receive a surprise dish every Wednesday

-or for singles

 > It would be great if I could receive a cheap and healthy food every day at home.

+> I would love to surprise my wife every Wednesday with an exotic dish

-The Return of Investiment could be impressive because of the Monthly Recurring Revenue (MRR).
-This iniciative could increase the customer engagement, since you have customer consuming products like plans.
+The Return of Investment could be impressive because of the Monthly Recurring Revenue (MRR).
+This initiative could increase the customer engagement since you have customer consuming products like plans.

 ##Solution
-The main idea is to create a service responsable for scheduling orders
+The main idea is to create a service responsible for scheduling orders and surprise the customer with a Dish which is chosen as result of Kmeans Machine Learnig Algorithm.

 ## Kanban
 ![](./images/kanban.jpg)